mano-at-sdsc/published-documentation/TableInfo:-biosample_in_collection.tsv.md

+Assignment of a biosample as a member of a collection

 The biosample_in_collection table will contain one row per biosample-collection pair in your Program

 If a row is filled, it must be filled for all columns, but there is no minimum number of rows that must be filled.
 You can choose any subset of collections/biosamples.
 Not all collections need biosamples, not all biosamples need to be part of a collection.